Hatya-mouse/knodiq_engine/README.md

-# Shirabe
+# Segment
-Shirabe is a simple, lightweight, begginer-friendly DAW, built with Rust.
+Segment is a simple, lightweight, beginner-friendly DAW, built with Rust.